wallabag/website/news/20230621-new-release-wallabag-261/index.md

 ⚠️ **There are two points to focus for that update**:

 1. We added new fields in the database, don't forget to run migration (by running `make update`) otherwise your wallabag won't work.
-2. We've updated the mailer config which needs to be replicated otherwise the image might not work.
+2. We've updated the mailer config which needs to be replicated otherwise it might not work.

    We removed in `app/config/parameters.yml`:
    - `mailer_transport`